 Bee a Good Human features the best of Beckman's @SoFlyTaxidermy Instagram art.
-She proves that size doesn't matter after all: some of the smallest insects have the biggest impact on our ecosystem.
-With 106 color illustrations, many of which have never appeared online, Bee a Good Human will make you consider the bigger picture—and laugh a little too.
+With 106 color illustrations, many of which have never appeared online, this gift of a book will make you consider the bigger picture—and laugh a little too.

 "Each page gives you a wry smile, a shot of joy, and an appreciation for the little ones flying and crawling around us.
 Ali's humor and wit pair perfectly with a cup of coffee in the morning."~Phil Torres, biologist, tv host